Rokasl/CS408_project/report/source/13_chapter_6.md

 This project's verification and validation were done strictly throughout testing.
-Development was done in two parts, development of experimental system (for learning purposes) and development of final system.
-Initial testing started at very early stage of the project, by testing experimental system's abstract machine behavior without the interaction of the compiler.
+Development was done in two parts, development of experimental system (for learning purposes) and development of the final system.
+Initial testing started at early stages of the project, by testing experimental system's abstract machine behavior without the interaction of the compiler.
 At that point it was done manually, by the author typing in expressions and looking through the output, however as development went on it quickly became too inefficient.
-Thus a experimental testing framework was developed (February 10th, 2017), which would go through pre-set test cases one by one without any human interaction; giving feedback for the user in the process.
-Author then adapted the system and applied lessons learned to create similar but improved framework for the final system.
+An experimental testing framework, thus, was developed (February 10th, 2017), which would go through pre-set test cases one by one without any human interaction while giving feedback for the user in the process.
+Author then adapted the system and applied lessons learned to create improved framework for the final system.

 During the implementation of both systems test cases were added regularly, after each newly developed component.
-Moreover, on account of iterative and incremental development methodology (IDD) author was able to write targeted test cases for every component of the system.
-Because of this, new bugs were identified and tracked faster, thus leading for faster software development.
-Test cases were initiated before every content push to git and during development to check for any broken parts of the system.
+Moreover, on the account of iterative and incremental development methodology (IDD) author was able to write targeted test cases for every component of the system.
+As a consequence, new bugs were identified and tracked faster, thus leading for faster software development.
+Test cases were initiated before every content push to git as well as during the development to check for any broken parts of the system.

-After the implementation has ended, test framework was initiated one last time to see if all tests still pass, as well as some manual testing was done by the author to verify the state of the system.
+After the implementation has ended, test framework was initiated again to see if all tests still pass, as well as some manual testing was done by the author to verify the state of the system.
 Furthermore, test programs from "Frankjnr" implementation were lifted and used to verify the behavior of the final system by confirming that the output of the tests are the same in both systems.
 More on this in **Chapter 7**.

-Possible improvement would to be to use service similar to *Jenkins*, in order to automate tests even more by automatically launching them and giving back feedback.
-But only on certain conditions, for example, after every push to git or once a day regularly.
+Possible improvement would to be to use service similar to *Jenkins*, in order to automate tests by automatically launching them and giving back feedback after every push to git and once a day regularly.

 For full list of test case expressions and programs see **Appendix 3**.